-We have internally and under contract with third parties developed proprietary platform technologies to uniquely identify or authenticate almost any material and substance.
-Our technology utilizes electromagnetic energy along the electromagnetic spectrum to perform analytics which allow the user to identify and authenticate substances and materials depending upon the user's unique application and field of use.
+We have internally and under contract with third parties developed proprietary platform technologies to uniquely identify and measure almost any organic and inorganic material or analyte.
+Our patented technology utilizes electromagnetic energy along the electromagnetic spectrum from visible light and infrared to radio and microwave wavelengths to perform analytics which allow the user to accurately identify and measure materials and analytes depending upon the specified targets or endpoints and field of use.
 The Company's proprietary platform technologies are called Bio-RFID and ChromaID.

-Our latest technology platform is called Bio-RFID.
-Working in our lab over the last two years, we have developed extensions and new inventions derived in part from our ChromaID technology which we refer to as Bio-RFID technology.
-We are rapidly advancing the development of this technology.
-We have announced over the past year that we have successfully been able to non-invasively ascertain blood glucose levels in humans.
+Our most recent technology platform is called Bio-RFID, which utilizes spectroscopy at higher wavelengths than ChromaID's optical range, to span radio wave and microwave segments of the electromagnetic spectrum.
+Working in our lab over the last three years, we have developed extensions and new inventions derived in part from our ChromaID technology which we refer to as Bio-RFID.
+We believe an important competitive differentiator for Bio-RFID to be its ability to not only identify a wide range of organic and inorganic materials and analytes, but to do so concurrently, and in real time, which potentially enables new multivariate models of clinical diagnostics and health wellness monitoring.
+We are rapidly advancing the development of this technology by increasing its accuracy, sensitivity and specificity.
+We have announced over the past year that we have successfully been able to non-invasively measure blood glucose levels in humans.

 We are building the internal and external development team necessary to commercialize this newly discovered technology as well as make additional patent filings covering the intellectual property created with these new inventions.
 The first applications of our Bio-RFID technology will be in a product marketed as a Glucose Monitor.
 It will provide the user with real time information on their blood glucose levels.
-This product will require US Food and Drug Administration approval prior to its introduction to the market.
+This product will require US Food and Drug Administration approval prior to its introduction to the market, which we plan to pursue.

 We have also announced the results of laboratory-based comparison testing between our Bio-RFID technology and the leading continuous glucose monitors from Abbott Labs (Freestyle Libre®) and DexCom (G5®).
 These results provide evidence of a high degree of correlation between our Bio-RFID based technology and the current industry leaders and their continuous glucose monitors.
-Our technology is fundamentally differentiated from these industry leaders as our technology completely non-invasively monitors blood glucose levels.
+Our patented technology is fundamentally differentiated from these industry leaders as our technology completely non-invasively monitors blood glucose levels.